i2p/i2p.www/i2p2www/spec/i2np.rst

 the actual router implementation, they must do so in another property.
 Versions other than those listed below are allowed.
 Support will be determined through a numeric comparison; for example, 0.9.13 implies support for 0.9.12 features.
-Note that the "coreVersion" property is not used for determination of the I2NP protocol version.
+Note that the "coreVersion" property is no longer published in the router info, and was never used for determination of the I2NP protocol version.

 A basic summary of the I2NP protocol versions is as follows.
 For details, see